Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Application to spectral density approximation

-\begin{remark} For a general symmetric matrix $\mtx{A}$, one first estimates an interval $[a,b]$ containing the spectrum of $\mtx{A}$~\cite{zhou-2011-bounding-spectrum}.
-The usual affine transform $\tau(t) = \frac{2t - a - b}{b - a}$ then lets us define a matrix $\bar{\mtx{A}} = \tau(\mtx{A})$ for which the spectrum is contained in $[-1, 1]$ and, hence, the approximation \refequ{equ:matrix-approximation} is sensible.\footnote{Note that one has to adjust the smoothing parameter $\bar{\sigma} = 2 \sigma (b - a)^{-1}$ to obtain an undistorted approximation of the original spectrum when inverting the transformation.} This allows to assume, from now on and without loss of generality, that the spectrum of $\mtx{A}$ is contained in $[-1, 1]$. \end{remark}
+\begin{remark} We note the following: \begin{enumerate} \item For a general symmetric matrix $\mtx{A}$, one first estimates an interval $[a,b]$ containing the spectrum of $\mtx{A}$~\cite{zhou-2011-bounding-spectrum}.
+The usual affine transform $\tau(t) = \frac{2t - a - b}{b - a}$ then lets us define a matrix $\bar{\mtx{A}} = \tau(\mtx{A})$ for which the spectrum is contained in $[-1, 1]$ and, hence, the approximation \cref{equ:matrix-approximation} is sensible.\footnote{Note that one has to adjust the smoothing parameter $\bar{\sigma} = 2 \sigma (b - a)^{-1}$ to obtain an undistorted approximation of the original spectrum when inverting the transformation.} This allows us to assume, from now on and without loss of generality, that the spectrum of $\mtx{A}$ is contained in $[-1, 1]$. \item The Chebyshev approximation approach more generally applies to estimating the trace of any parametrized matrix function $f_t(\mtx{A})$ for which $t \mapsto f_t(s)$ is continuous and $s \mapsto f_t(s)$ analytic.
+One such example is $\exp(-t \mtx{A})$, whose trace can be used to, e.g., describe the partition function of a thermodynamic system \cite{chen-2023-krylovaware-stochastic}.
+However, to obtain explicit bounds for spectral density estimation, we specialize our derivations to $f_t(\mtx{A}) = g_{\sigma}(t \mtx{I} - \mtx{A})$. \end{enumerate} \end{remark}